To Catch a Thief (novel): Plot

-At the Souzas' cottage, Coco dismisses one of his crew, a quarrelsome gypsy, and Robie joins him on watch.
+At the Souzas' cottage, Coco dismisses one of his crew, a quarrelsome Romani, and Robie joins him on watch.
 The next day, at the beach, he introduces Paul to Danielle.
 Later, Robie tells her about Lisa.

 Francie again pressures Robie for the diamond dog, and he tells her the whole story; also, how he came to be Le Chat.
 His parents were circus acrobats, as was he.
 Orphaned when young, he came to Europe, was stranded, and took to burglary.

 Two nights later, Robie spots a figure sneaking away from the Souza cottage.
 Then Detective Lepic shoots the man dead.
-It is the gypsy, who tried to use Robie's Le Chat-style planning.
+It is the Romani, who tried to use Robie's Le Chat-style planning.
 This seems to exonerate Le Chat, but the stolen jewels are still missing.
-Robie is certain that the gypsy was not athletic enough to be the hotel thief.
+Robie is certain that the Romani was not athletic enough to be the hotel thief.
 The thief is still at large, and will strike again.

 The target will be the Sanfords.
 The next weekend is their gala house party, and the guests will bring fabulous jewels.
 Francie wangles an invitation for "Burns".
 But Count Paul is also a guest.
 Paul demands that Robie leave, and won't listen to his explanation.
 Lepic and Oriol also arrive to protect the guests' jewels.

 Robie abandons his disguise and lies in wait for the thief on the roof of the chateau.
 Late that night, he pursues the thief over the roof.
 The police are aroused, and Oriol demands Robie's surrender.
 Robie catches up with the thief, who is Danielle.
 Reflexively, he joins her in evading the police.
 They slip through the window of Paul's room.
 Paul hides them from Oriol, and now listens to Robie's story.
 Danielle too was a hungry young orphan acrobat.
 She deliberately mimicked the famous Le Chat, and never recognized "Burns" until they met on the roof.

 Paul, who is in love with Danielle, asks her to marry him.
 He can pay what is required to save her freedom.
-But Robie has a better idea – since she still has the stolen jewels.
-Danielle and Bellini take the jewels to Paige, who tells Oriol and Lepic that the jewels have been returned and "Burns" was his company's agent.
-With the jewels restored and the gypsy dead, the case is closed.
+But Robie has a better idea – since she still has the stolen jewels, Danielle and Bellini take the jewels to Paige, who tells Oriol and Lepic that the jewels have been returned and "Burns" was his company's agent.
+With the jewels restored and the Romani dead, the case is closed.

 Robie can now return safely to Vence, where he has everything he wants – except, he now realizes, Francie Stevens.
-He finds her packing to leave for America...
+He finds her packing to leave for America.